Ghini/ghini.desktop/doc/use_cases-jbq.rst

          you're writing, or in the chat line where the developers are trying to help you.

-  ..  admonition:: where are the logs
+  ..  admonition:: Where are the logs
       :class: toggle

          Ghini continuously saves a very informative log file, in the ``~/.bauble/bauble.log`` file.
 Don't bother opening it, just send it over.
 It contains loads of technical information.

-  ..  admonition:: continous unmanned alerting
+  ..  admonition:: Continous unmanned alerting
       :class: toggle

          An other option is to activate the sentry handler.
 It will notify